Ailantha

 Picture

 ...
-I did burn a bayberry candle down to the socket, as I also every Christmas Eve, and as my mother did every Christmas Eve as well, to bring good luck in the new year.
+I did burn a bayberry candle down to the socket, as I do every Christmas Eve, and as my mother did every Christmas Eve as well, to bring good luck in the new year.

 Picture